rickbsgu/rickb-recipes/recipes/sauces/white-sauce-bechamel.md

 ---
 ### Description

 No recipe collection is complete without a basic white sauce recipe.
-Which means you can find them anywhere.

 Rose and I had the privilege of attending a 2-day class at _Cordon Bleu_ featuring sauces.
-While it didn't include a bechamel, it did introduce us to white pepper, wa small addition that really makes this variant stand out from the rest.
+While it didn't include a bechamel, it did introduce us to white pepper, a small addition that really makes this variant stand out from the rest.

 ### Utensils

 * A small, heavy stainless sauce-pan with rounded edges at the bottom works best.
 * A medium-sized whisk.

 ### Ingredients